-To eliminate the scary overwhelm, take a few minutes to get acquainted with the Common Gutenberg Blocks before you start using the block editor.
+Are you scared of the new WordPress block editor?
+To eliminate that feeling of overwhelm, take a few minutes to get acquainted with the Common Gutenberg Blocks before you start using the block editor.

 (And if the block editor is completely new to you, you might want to take a few minutes to watch the overview.
 It’s a video I prepared to show you how the block editor is laid out.
 It’ll take the mystery away, I promise.)

-The common blocks are the blocks most WordPress users will use the most frequently.
+The common Gutenberg blocks are the blocks most WordPress users will use